astronomer/docs/learn/deferrable-operators.md

 </TabItem>
 </Tabs>

 By default only 16 active DAG runs will be scheduled and only 16 tasks can be active (not in a deferred state) in a DAG.
-To increase concurrency, increase the value of the DAG following parameters:
+To increase concurrency, increase the value of the following DAG parameters:

-- `max_active_runs` to allow for more active DAG runs
+- `max_active_runs` to allow for more active DAG runs.
 - `max_active_task` to allow for more active tasks per DAG run.

 Learn more about concurrency and parallelism parameters in the [Scaling Airflow to optimize performance](airflow-scaling-workers.md) guide.